JulianSobott/networking/docs/external/Getting_started.rst

 As you can see the only thing that changed in compare to the client only code, is that we prepended some classes to the \
 :code:`request_login()` function.
 This code is working but the new line is very long and can look confusing.
 To solve this \
 you can add an alias directly under the imports.
+Because remote_functions are not defined when it is imported we need to \
+add extra definitions to the interface to prevent importing errors.

+*client.py*

 .. code-block:: python